01

 COMEDY

-Directed By: Bong Joon-ho
+Directed By: Jonah Hill

-Release Year: 2019
+Release Year: 2018

-Runtime: 132 Minutes
+Runtime: 86 Minutes

 Each week, we select six films across distinct genres that showcase standout examples of each style.
 While we may or may not have reviews or articles on them, our team still highly recommends bumping these movies to the top of your watchlist!